2009 in Bellator MMA: Bellator 2

-BackgroundBellator IV was originally scheduled for Montreal, however regulatory issues prevented the event from being held there.
+Bellator IV was originally scheduled for Montreal, however regulatory issues prevented the event from being held there.
 Each episode featured half of the bouts from the third Bellator event.
 Bellator III aired nationally in the U.S. via tape-delay the following night on Saturday, April 18, 2009 through an exclusive television agreement with ESPN Deportes.
 Bellator IV aired on Saturday, April 25, 2009.